Maiar0/StockSense/README.md

 # StockSense
+The different branches within this repository are various updates, disconected for the purpose of showing a learning and implementation process.

 StockSense is an inventory management application designed to streamline the process of tracking stock levels, managing low inventory alerts, and providing a seamless user experience with an intuitive UI.